Gordon Morgan Holmes: Biography

 Holmes retained his urge for adventure and he sought a place on Captain Robert Falcon Scott's (1868–1912) ill-fated expedition to the South Pole.
-A ruptured Achilles tendon necessitated the abandonment of his plan and Holmes profited from his convalescence by obtaining a higher medical degree.
+A ruptured Achilles tendon necessitated the abandonment of this plan and Holmes profited from his convalescence by obtaining a higher medical degree.
 In 1910, having obtained a higher medical degree, Holmes was appointed to the staff of the National Hospital when a senior colleague died suddenly.
 Thereafter his life revolved around his clinical and teaching activities in this hospital, which were unpaid, and a successful private practice.

 Upon the outbreak of World War I Holmes was appointed as consultant neurologist to the British Expeditionary Forces.
 Working with his neurosurgical colleague Percy Sargent (1873–1933) in a field hospital they had set up, he had a unique opportunity for the investigation of the effects of lesions in specific regions of the brain on balance, vision and bladder function.
 While in France, Holmes met his future wife, Dr Rosalie Jobson, an Oxford graduate and an international sportswoman, to whom he subsequently proposed marriage while rowing on the Thames.
+They married in 1918 and went on to have three daughters.

-Holmes' observations on gunshot wounds re-awakened his interest in cerebellar disease; this culminated in his classical analysis of the symptoms of cerebellar lesions which were published in his Croonian Lectures to the Royal College of Physicians in 1922, where he added more cases of gunshot wounds to his 1st World War experience as well as patients with cerebellar tumours.
+Holmes' observations on gunshot wounds re-awakened his interest in cerebellar disease; this culminated in his classical analysis of the symptoms of cerebellar lesions which were published in his Croonian Lectures to the Royal College of Physicians in 1922, where he added more cases of gunshot wounds to his First World War experience as well as patients with cerebellar tumours.

 When Holmes returned to the staff of the Charing Cross Hospital after World War I, he was joined by William Adie, a young Australian who became his friend.
-Holmes and Adie shared interests in neurology and neuroanatomy, and in 1941 they published separate papers on the condition which now bear their conjoined eponym.
-It seems probable that they had entered into extensive discussion of the disorder which they had documented.
+Holmes and Adie shared interests in neurology and neuroanatomy, and in 1941 they published separate papers on the condition.
+The condition now bears their conjoined eponym, Holmes-Adie syndrome.

 In the period between the wars, Holmes had concurrent appointments at Queen Square, Moorfields Eye Hospital and the Charing Cross Hospital.
 He was an exceptional teacher of clinical neurology and his weekly case discussions at Queen Square attracted numerous postgraduates.

 Holmes disliked medical politics and when forced to be on committees was said to vary between someone who was overwhelmingly bored to being forceful and bullying!
-He introduced to England the painstaking physical examination of a neurologist and even outstripped Gowers in his systematic collection of clinical data and its correlation with anatomy and pathology.
+He introduced to England the painstaking physical examination of a neurologist and even outstripped William Gowers in his systematic collection of clinical data and its correlation with anatomy and pathology.

 He investigated amyotonia congenita with James Stanfield Collier (1870–1935) (Brain, London, 1909, 32: 269–284) and described the first removal of a suprarenal tumour (by Percy Sargent) reversing virilism in the patient.
-He was editor of the journal Brain for many years and was well known for aiding young neurologists by going over their manuscripts and ruthlessly abbreviating and improving the English.
+He was editor of the journal Brain from 1922 to 1937.
+He was well known for aiding young neurologists by going over their manuscripts and ruthlessly abbreviating and improving the English.